 To use Jesus’ words to say that Jesus said “John was not the Elijah to come” on the account that “THEY did not receive him as such” would also disqualify anyone as Elijah today because THEY do not accept today’s Elijah’s as even holy men yet alone some great prophet.
 THEY at least did receive John as a prophet and a holy man (Matt 14:5).

 Jesus did not say that John was not the Elijah to come on account that THEY did not receive him as such.
 Jesus made the point that THEY missed out on the Elijah to come because THEY did not receive John as fulfilling that scripture.
 John didn’t miss out on being Elijah because of their unbelief, THEY missed out.

 Is that what we have done?
 Missed out on who Elijah was because some Elijah wannabe does not accept John as “the Elijah to come” and teaches others to do the same so that he can claim the title?
 Is someone deceiving and misleading you into rejecting Jesus’ revelation of Elijah?

 The Revelation of Jesus

 Jesus clearly declared that John was the Elijah to come (Matt 11:14-15).
 Jesus further explained that those who did not believe that John was “the Elijah that was to come” missed out on the revelation because “Elijah has indeed come“ (Mark 9:13).
-Jesus tells His disciples, they that did not accept this truth are therefore they missed out on it.
+Jesus tells His disciples, that they that did not accept this truth are therefore the they that missed out on it.

 They in no way nullified this truth by their unbelief.
 It was their loss, not John’s.
 For Jesus tells us that not only has Elijah come in John but that “they did to him whatever they wished, just as it is written of him” (Mark 9:13).
 Where is this fulfilled in any “Elijah Messenger” today?